Job Interview Questions: Why did you leave this job? exercise

 9.

-A phrase where you say a job you were offered 'was too good to not take', is
+A phrase where you say a job you were offered 'was too good not to take', is

 It was too good an opportunity to turn down: